revbayes/revbayes.github.io/tutorials/chromo/index.md

 ### Molecular Substitution Model

-We’ll specify the GTR substitution model applied uniformly to all sites.
+We'll specify the GTR substitution model applied uniformly to all sites.
 Use a flat Dirichlet prior for the exchange rates.

     er_prior <- v(1,1,1,1,1,1)